fw-ai/cookbook/recipes/tune/README.md

 For example, if you are experiencing a shortage of GPU VRAM, consider opting for one of the `qlora` configurations, which implement aggressive quantization.

+## Finetuning data

+By default, the recipes pull the data from HuggingFace :hugs: hub.
+If you need to train on custom data, you may want to [upload](https://huggingface.co/docs/datasets/upload_dataset) it to a (possibly private) HuggingFace
+:hugs: dataset.
+Very soon we will be adding functionality to load the data from a local drive so stay tuned.
+The data and its transformation is defined in the dataset config.
+Dataset configs are stored inside the `conf` directory of a recipe.
+E.g., the datasets used by the [`instruct_lora`](https://github.com/fw-ai/cookbook/tree/main/recipes/tune/instruct_lora) recipe can be found [here](https://github.com/fw-ai/cookbook/tree/main/recipes/tune/instruct_lora/conf/data/dataset).

 ## Execution Guidelines

 Prior to executing any of the recipes, ensure that you have installed all the necessary